 Our tour of Sri Lanka took us to the edge of the cultural triangle, with our next few days split between Kandy, the largest city in central Sri Lanka, and the hilly town of Nuwara Eliya, which, with its fog, cooler weather, and instances of colonial British architecture, felt strangely familiar, living up to its nickname of “Little England”.
-From our B&B in the evening, my friend and I found ourselves wrapped up in the warmest clothes we had with us, sipping tea and feeling oddly a little homesick for London, despite the fact neither of us are originally British.
+From our B&B in the evening, my friend and I found ourselves wrapped up in the warmest clothes we had with us, sipping tea and feeling oddly a little homesick for London, despite the fact neither of us is originally British.

 These two places, vastly different despite the fact they are not far apart, have plenty of things to do and see.
-The scenery you encounter is enough to make traversing these regions worth it (which are easily reachable from the coast by car or train), but here’s a few things I’d recommend putting on your itinerary:
+The scenery you encounter is enough to make traversing these regions worth it (which are easily reachable from the coast by car or train), but here are a few things I’d recommend putting on your itinerary:

 Visit The Temple of the Tooth

 Kandy is known for being the centre of the country’s dominant religion, Buddhism.
 The most sacred place in Sri Lanka to visit for Buddhists, this golden-gilded temple believed to house a tooth from Lord Buddha himself.
 But no matter your religious beliefs, this is a cultural and historical highlight, and a great experience to visit.

 I loved that we had our guide along with us; he was very helpful in giving us tips and advising us to make sure we could be as respectful as possible during our visit.
 Make sure to dress conservatively, covering your legs and shoulders (I wore a long maxi skirt and a light cardigan), and I’d recommend sandals to make it easier when you have to remove your shoes.